-- B. Any payment for covered services rendered pursuant to Exhibit A, Attachment I shall only be made pursuant to applicable provisions of Title XIX or Title XXI of the Social Security Act, the Welfare and Institutions (W&I) Code, the Health and Safety Code (HSC), California's Medicaid State Plan, California s Section 1915(b) Waiver, and the STCs' Attachments. - C. It is understood and agreed that failure by the Contractor or its subcontractors to comply with applicable federal and state requirements in rendering covered services shall be sufficient cause for DHCS to deny payments, to recover payments, and/or terminate the Contractor or its subcontractor from DMC-ODS program participation.
+- B. Any payment for covered services rendered pursuant to Exhibit A, Attachment I shall only be made pursuant to applicable provisions of Title XIX or Title XXI of the Social Security Act, the Welfare and Institutions (W&I) Code, the Health and Safety Code (HSC), California's Medicaid State Plan, California's Section 1915(b) Waiver, and California's Section 1115 5-Year Demonstration Waiver. - C. It is understood and agreed that failure by the Contractor or its subcontractors to comply with applicable federal and state requirements in rendering covered services, including the requirements specified in this Agreement, shall be sufficient cause for DHCS to deny payments, to recover payments, and/or terminate the Contractor or its subcontractor from DMC-ODS program participation.
 If DHCS or the Department of Health and Human Services (DHHS) disallows or denies payments for any claim, Contractor shall repay to DHCS the Federal Medicaid funds and/or State General Funds it received for all claims so disallowed or denied.
-The overpayment shall be recovered by any of the methods allowed in Division 9, Part 3, Chapter 7, Article 5.3 of the W&I Code, California s Medicaid State Plan, California s Section 1915(b) Waiver, and California s Section 1115 5-Year Demonstration Waiver. and DMC-ODS STC 143(h)(vi). - D. Before a denial, recoupment, or disallowances are made, DHCS shall provide the Contractor with written notice of its proposed action.
+The overpayment shall be recovered by any of the methods allowed in Division 9, Part 3, Chapter 7, Article 5.3 of the W&I Code, California's Medicaid State Plan, California's Section 1915(b) Waiver, and California's Section 1115 5-Year Demonstration Waiver. - D. Before a denial, recoupment, or disallowance is made, DHCS shall provide the Contractor with written notice of its proposed action.
 Such notice shall include the reason for the proposed action and shall allow the Contractor 60 days to submit additional information before the proposed action is taken.
-This requirement does not apply to the DMC-ODS Post Service Post Payment Utilization Reviews. - E. DHCS shall refund to the Contractor any recovered Federal DMC-ODS overpayment that is subsequently determined to have been erroneously collected, together with interest, in accordance with Division 9, Part 3, Chapter 7, Article 5.3 of the W&I Code. - F. Contractor shall be reimbursed by DHCS on the basis of its actual net reimbursable cost, not to exceed the unit of service maximum rate. - G. Claims submitted to the Contractor by a subcontractor that is not certified or whose certification has been suspended pursuant to the W&I Code section 14107.11 and 42 CFR 455.23, shall not be certified or processed for federal or state reimbursement by the Contractor.
-Payments for any DMC-ODS services shall be held by the Contractor until the payment suspension is resolved. - H. In the event an Agreement amendment is required pursuant to the preceding paragraph, Contractor shall submit to DHCS information as identified in Exhibit E, Section 1(D).
-To the extent the Contractor is notified of DHCS Budget Act allocation prior to the execution of the Agreement, DHCS and the Contractor may agree to amend the agreement after the issuance of the first revised allocation.
+This requirement does not apply to the DMC-ODS Post service Post payment Utilization Reviews. - E. DHCS shall refund to the Contractor any recovered Federal DMC-ODS overpayment that is subsequently determined to have been erroneously collected, together with interest, in accordance with Division 9, Part 3, Chapter 7, Article 5.3 of the W&I Code. - F. Contractor shall be reimbursed by DHCS for Plan Administration and Utilization Review/Quality Assurance on the basis of its actual net reimbursable cost., not to exceed the unit of service maximum rate. - G. Claims submitted to the Contractor by a subcontractor that is not certified or whose certification has been suspended pursuant to the W&I Code section 14107.11 and 42 CFR 455.23, shall be sufficient cause for DHCS to deny payments or to recover payments not be certified or processed for federal or state reimbursement by the Contractor.
+Payments for any DMC-ODS services shall be held by the Contractor until the payment suspension is resolved.